hrnarf/hrnarf/README.md

 I'm a Software Engineer; I graduated with a 1st Class Degree in Games Development.

 * I work as a Technical Specialist at <a href="https://convertkit.com">ConvertKit</a>
-* I'm currently learning iOS Development
+* I'm currently learning Apple Development
 * I'm exploring the field of AI, whilst brushing up on Math

 <!--*I'm passionate about Woodworking--!>